 Thresholds

-Once you join a program, the system may charge you monthly fines and additional fees until you decrease the number of disputes to acceptable levels.
+If you are accepted into the program, the system may charge you monthly penalties and additional fees until you reduce the number of disputes to an acceptable level.

 Visa

-Visa has established two monitoring programs to identify merchants with excessive disputes and/or fraud to promote the use of fraud controls and fair business practices.
+Visa has established monitoring programs to identify merchants with excessive disputes and/or fraud and to promote the use of fraud controls and fair business practices.

-Both the Visa Dispute Monitoring Program (VDMP) and the Visa Fraud Monitoring Program (VFMP) run on a monthly cycle within a 12-month timeframe.
-At the beginning of each month, Visa reviews the previous month’s processing activity and identifies merchants that exceed the program thresholds.
-Your company must exceed both thresholds to be included in a program.
+The Visa Dispute Monitoring Program (VDMP) and the Visa Fraud Monitoring Program (VFMP) run monthly for 12 months.
+At the beginning of each month, Visa evaluates the previous month’s transactions according to VDMP and VFMP.
+If your company exceeds both thresholds, it will be automatically enrolled in the program.

-Visa calculates the ratio of disputes to sales as follows: the number of disputes you received during the month divided by the number of sales you processed during the same month multiplied by one hundred.
+Visa calculates the ratio of disputes to sales as follows: the number of disputes you received in a month divided by the number of sales you processed in that month multiplied by one hundred.

-This would place you in the standard level of the VDMP (if you are in a non-high-risk merchant category).
+This would put you at the standard level of the VDMP program (if you are not a high-risk merchant).

-Visa will remove you from the program if your dispute activity falls below the Standard thresholds for three consecutive months.
+Visa will disqualify you from the program if your dispute activity is below the standard threshold for three consecutive months.

-If your company is accepted into a program, you will be required to submit a recovery plan on a monthly basis starting from the second month.
-This plan will identify the root cause and describe actions to restore compliance.
-The plan should include milestones and dates for all remediation actions.
-Non-compliance fines will be calculated monthly based on the schedule and the month of program participation.
+If your business is accepted into the program, you must submit a monthly remediation plan beginning in the second month.
+This plan will describe the root cause and recovery actions.
+The plan must include steps and dates for all remedial actions.
+Penalties for non-compliance will be calculated monthly based on the plan and the month of participation in the program.
 To opt out of the program, your company must remain below the standard thresholds for three consecutive months.
-If your company remains in the program for more than 12 months, you may be disqualified from accepting Visa payments.
+If your company participates in the program for over 12 months, you may no longer be allowed to accept Visa payments.

 VDMP